noka-worlds/noka-worlds.github.io/Blogs/learning/MIT-6.087/index.md

 ---

 ### COURSE DESCRIPTION
 This course provides a thorough introduction to the C programming language, the workhorse of the UNIX operating system and lingua franca of embedded processors and micro-controllers.
-The first two weeks will cover basic syntax and grammar, and
+The first two weeks will cover basic syntax and grammar, and expose students to practical programming techniques.
+The remaining lectures will focus on more advanced concepts, such as dynamic memory allocation, concurrency and synchronization, UNIX signals and process control, library development and usage.
+Daily programming assignments and weekly laboratory exercises are required.
+Knowledge of C is highly marketable for summer internships, UROPs, and full-time positions in software and embedded systems development.

 ### Time Line